 Denton Probate Attorneys

 Compassionate Representation Backed by Decades of Experience

 When someone passes away, the process of administering their estate is called probate.
 This process can range from relatively simple to highly complex depending on whether the decedent left a will, how that will was created, if there are contestants to the will, and what the estate consists of.

-At the Law Office of David S. Bouschor, II, P.C., our Denton probate lawyers have decades of experience and have served families in Collin County and throughout the Dallas Fort-Worth Metroplex for over 20 years.
+At the Law Office of David S. Bouschor, II, P.C., our Denton probate lawyers have decades of experience and have served families throughout Collin and Wise counties for over 20 years.
 In that time, we have made a name for ourselves as trusted attorneys who think outside the box to resolve legal issues as quickly and efficiently as possible.
 The probate process can be difficult.
 Let our team work with you to properly handle the estate and ensure that your case is resolved favorably.

-To learn more about our firm and how we may be able to assist you in the Dallas Fort-Worth Metroplex, contact us or call (940) 202-8323.
+To learn more about our firm and how we may be able to assist you in the Dallas-Fort Worth area, call (940) 202-8323.